Reviews You Can Rely On

 Our Verdict

 The Aventon Level Step-Thru is an eye-catching e-bike with great lines and excellent battery integration.
-Beyond its good looks, this bike has an excellent ride quality with responsive handling along with a suspension fork and high volume tires to smooth over the rough stuff.
+Beyond its good looks, this bike has excellent ride quality with responsive handling, a suspension fork, and high-volume tires to smooth the rough stuff.
 This Class 3 electric bike has a 500W (750W peak) motor capable of hitting pedal-assisted speeds up to 28 mph.
 With a 672Wh battery, it was also one of the top performers in our range testing.
 The step-thru frame makes it easy to mount and dismount, and it is offered in two frame sizes to fit a wide range of user heights.
-It also comes with quality components, a great user interface, fenders, and a cargo rack.
+It also has quality components, a great user interface, fenders, and a cargo rack.

 REASONS TO BUY